Peter Lenz: Death

-On August 29, 2010, Lenz was involved in a fatal crash during a warm-up lap at the MD250H race of the Red Bull Indianapolis GP.
-Lenz crashed on FIA spec temporary curbing.
-Not the required FIM spec curbing the track was supposed to use.
-After falling on the FIA spec curbing with cold tires he was run over by another rider, 12-year-old Xavier Zayat.
+On August 29, 2010, Lenz was involved in a fatal crash during a warm-up lap at the MD250H race of the Red Bull Indianapolis GP at the exit of Turn 4 (the exit of the Snake Pit section).
+Lenz raised his hands up to signal a rider was down, and a pack of three riders came up to him, but the last of the three, 12-year-old Xavier Zayat could not see Lenz, and the two collided.
 Paramedics immediately placed Lenz into a cervical collar, intubated him, performed cardiopulmonary resuscitation and rushed him to the Methodist Hospital of Indianapolis, where he was later pronounced dead, due to his injuries.
 Cause of death was determined to be a broken neck.
 The brain stem injury is common referred to an "internal decapitation".
 He was the youngest competitor, and the first motorcycle racing death in the circuit's history.
 Reigning MotoGP World Champion Valentino Rossi fell four times at the track during practice and warm-ups and other top riders acknowledged the track surface and conditions were difficult.

 The funeral was held on September 3, 2010, at St. Joseph Catholic Church in Vancouver, Washington.
 In memory of Lenz, his school (St. Joseph's Catholic School in Vancouver, Washington) is raising funds to build the Peter Lenz Memorial Athletic Field.

 Lenz is buried at Mother Joseph Catholic Cemetery in Vancouver, Washington.